lilyschlaug/BAE305-SP24-Lab3/Lab-3.md

 The Vce measured was 0.024 V, so it is much lower than the 1.2 V that is reported in the datasheet.
 This means that we are not in the saturation region because the transistor is not working at or near its maximum potential.

 # Conclusion

+To conclude, this lab used diodes, transistors and potentiometers to analyze how they impact the voltage and current at different points within a circuit.
+The first circuit simply involved a switch that allowed current to flow through an LED when closed.
+The second circuit incorporated a transistor and a switch to show how we are able to compare transistors to operating like switches in circuit arrangements.
+We were also able to analyze the gain for the current in the transistor.
+In the third circuit a transistor was used to control the brightness of the LED.
+A series of points were measured to see how voltage changes in elements at different points.
+Finally, a circuit was built to power a motor.